Ableton Live vs Bitwig Studio – Which One is Better? (2023)

 Bigwig Studio

-Bitwig’s provides 12 months of free updates in their pricing plan.
+Bitwig provides 12 months of free updates in their pricing plan.
 The user is entitled to all updates and upgrades released in that time frame.
-Users can still keep using the older versions of the software in case they choose not to renew.
+Users can still keep using the older software versions if they choose not to renew.

 Conclusion

 Ultimately, it comes down to your intended usage, preferred budget, and payment mode to decide between these two stellar programs.
-Bitwig Studio is sleek, modern, and boasts innovations that boost workflow and creativity.
+Bitwig Studio is sleek and modern and boasts innovations that boost workflow and creativity.
 However, Ableton Live is an established giant for a reason and is likely to remain a staple for professionals for some time to come.

 Agreed on the CPU front… Ableton are getting some complaints right now about Live 11 CPU issues in particular, which they’ll hopefully resolve in future updates.